Doctor of Business Administration Degree

 Some of the courses you will take

 The D.B.A. program offers an exceptional curriculum with solid course requirements that provide essential business knowledge.
 For example, you will study at an advanced level the significance of values and ethics as they relate to global leadership, human behavior in organizations, business innovation and entrepreneurship, analytics for decision making, human resource in multinational organizations, and strategic management.

-Applications are being accepted now for D.B.A. students who will begin study in December 2013.
-Additional cohorts will be forming for commencing in Spring and Fall 2014.
+Applications are being accepted now for D.B.A. students who will begin study in January 2016.
+Additional cohorts will be forming for commencing in Summer 2016.